n5ro/selfawarenetworks/Figshare_Archive/readme.md

 https://www.svgn.io/p/open-letter-to-digital-science-and

-Most of my key files were backed up to the WayBack Machine but not all of them.
-However it turns out that thanks to Overleaf.com the PDF's that I made contained uilt in SHA-256 encrypted time stamped proof of creation date and proof of modification date.
+Each PDF contains built in SHA-256 encrypted time stamped proof of creation date and proof of modification date.

 They contain — Neutral, machine‑readable timestamps (no Wayback required)